Contents

 - Healthy Fats (from avocado, nuts, seeds, full-fat yogurt) are pure “brain food.”
 A child’s brain is growing at an incredible rate, and it is built out of fat.
 This is essential for their development and focus.
 Your goal with Breakfast Ideas is to find ways to lovingly include these ingredients.

-Conclusion: Breakfast Ideas are Important for Kids!
+Why Breakfast Ideas are Important for Kids!

 Please, be gentle with yourself.
 You are not a short-order cook.
 You are not a failure if your child wants the same “safe” food three days in a row.
-A “perfectly healthy” breakfast that ends with everyone in tears is not a win.
+A “perfectly healthy breakfast” that ends with everyone in tears is not a win.

 The real goal is a calm morning.
 The real goal is a connected family.
 The real goal is sending your child off to school feeling loved, safe, and full.